-Installing School Bus Decals – Beltline Lettering
+Installing School Bus Decals – Vinyl Lettering

 So you have a brand new bus that needs some lettering.
 Maybe your bus has just been painted, and all that’s left is adding the markings.
 Whatever the reason, if you have any questions about installing school bus decals, we’re going to cover it here.

-What we’ve assembled is, a step by step “Application” guide.
+What we’ve assembled is a step by step “Application” guide.
 We will outline the tools, supplies, and information you will need to tackle the job of installation.
 While we will cover some generic location information, this page is not intended to encompass all legal requirements of decal placements or sizes.
 There are many States that have very specific requirements.
 These would be beyond the scope of this guide.

 Installation of decals and marking for school buses is fairly straightforward.
 But, as we all know, proper planning can make any task much easier.
-It’s important to be prepared, so that when something unexpected happens, you’re covered.
+It’s important to be prepared so that when something unexpected happens, you’re covered.
 Except for some body rivets, seams, and maybe a curved hood and fender, most surfaces on the modern school bus are flat and straight.
 This makes them the ideal surface for applying vinyl decals.

 Even though this page is about school bus markings, the ideas and information would apply to the installation of cut graphics and decals to many types of vehicles.